mbassiouny33/Docker-collaborative-platform/README.md

 - Docker-letsencrypt-nginx-proxy-companion ( an automated reverse proxy with valid ssl!)

 ## What the installation script does (goal):
 In plain English: The script will install a colaborative platforme, which can be used for filesharing, posting articles, and chat.
-An admin account will be created during the installation
+An admin account will be created during the installation.
+It is useful for schools for example, where you might want to offer complete e-learning tools for students or for a company wishing to offer such filesharing and chat features to their employees.
 In technical terms: it's just a bunch of scripts to run a couple of docker containers, initialize them and configures OpenID settings automatically for a single sign-on.